Name: Olivia Porte

 Olivia Porte '18 is one of Bryn Mawr's Mellon Mays Undergraduate Fellows, a program run by the Andrew W. Mellon Foundation to increase the diversity of faculty within higher education.
 Students apply for the program their sophomore year and each year five students are selected to be a part of the program.
 In addition to conducting research, Mellon Mays Fellows regularly meet with their cohort to exchange ideas and share research progress.
 Other activities include professional development workshops, cultural outings, and meetings with other MMUF campuses.

 Each fellow pairs with a faculty mentor at the College to conduct research on a topic they are passionate about.
 Olivia was mentored by Director of Museum Studies Monique Scott.
 Olivia’s research utilizes post-colonial theory and museology to study trends in the growing global contemporary art market, that continue to push people of color and other non-hegemonic identities to the margins.
 Olivia’s recent work has been centered around Black artists that meditate on the ways visual culture and language influence our symbiotic relationships.
+Olivia has extended their research through the community center of the Enid Cook Center.

 Experience with Mellon: “There is a way that Mellon affirms your identity as a scholar of color by funding you that I don’t think we take seriously.
 Bryn Mawr supported me, which set off my collegiate experience, and Mellon took it a step further and showed me I don’t have to stop there, I can go further.
 Mellon Mays has allowed me to meet and connect with so many people and networks that I would not have had elsewhere.
 I love my cohort; we feed off each other’s energy and research, and I have become a better scholar because of it.”